Representation in TV and Film

 This is a cartoon about a 14yr old magical princess who gets sent to the regular world to prove to her parents that she is mature enough for the magic wand she got given for her birthday,

 Although it isn't canon, she is widely seen as autistic (there are even whole blogs about just this).
 She stims with her want, runs flapping her arms, and displays echolalia with repeating words over and over.
-She also seems to have problems with empathy.
+She also seems to have difficulty empathizing with others in her class.

 One Day At A Time Anxiety, Depression, Alcoholism